gpullbliss/gpullr-frontend/README.md

 It is also possible to see only pull requests for a list of repositories.
 List the repository names after the repos parameter delimited by `;` like this:
 `http://gpullr.devbliss.com/wallboard?repos=repo1;repo2;repo3`

-To show only the repositories standards and docbliss use: [http://gpullr.devbliss.com/wallboard?repos=standards;docbliss](http://gpullr.devbliss.com/wallboard?repos=standards;docbliss).
+To show only the repositories standards and docbliss use e.g.: [http://gpullr.devbliss.com/wallboard?repos=standards;docbliss](http://gpullr.devbliss.com/wallboard?repos=standards;docbliss).

 ## Deployment

-Deploying gpullr-frontend is achieved by a jenkins job, which executes `grunt build` and copying all relevant stuff from the `dist` directory to the server.
+Deploying gpullr-frontend is achieved by a jenkins job, which executes `grunt build` and copies all relevant stuff from the `dist` directory to the server.

-The Server which hosts the whole application is provisioned with puppet, hosted by [bing-puppet](https://github.com/devbliss/bingo-puppet/tree/master/modules/gpullr) on a maschine provided by [Bingo](http://staging.bingo.devbliss.com/instances).
+The Server which hosts the whole application is provisioned with puppet, hosted by [bingo-puppet](https://github.com/devbliss/bingo-puppet/tree/master/modules/gpullr) on a machine provided by [Bingo](http://staging.bingo.devbliss.com/instances).

 Nginx is used to deliver the gpullr-frontend and you can also find the nginx configuration within the [puppet files](https://github.com/devbliss/bingo-puppet/blob/master/modules/gpullr/files/gpullr_nginx_conf.erb).